 - (1) Margins and Fonts.
 No less than three inches of space should be left at the top of the first page.
 All other margins must be at least one inch wide, although formatted lines and numbering, attorney information, the name of the judge(s) to whom copies should be sent, and footers may be placed in the margins.
-Examples of correctly formatted pages are attached as Appendix A. The text of any typed or printed brief must be 12 point or larger and must, with the exception of quotations, be double spaced or exactly 24 points.
-Footnotes must be 10 point or larger and may be single spaced.
-A proportionally spaced font must be used on all typed filings. - (2) Title.
+Examples of correctly formatted pages are attached as Appendix A. The text of any typed or printed brief must be 12 point or larger and must, with the exception of quotations, be double spaced.
+Footnotes must be 10 point or larger and may be single spaced. - (2) Title.
 Each pleading, motion or other filing shall contain the words "United States District Court, Western District of Washington" on the first page and, in the space below the docket number, a title indicating the purpose of the paper and the party presenting it. - (3) Bottom Notation.
 At the left side of the bottom of each page, an abbreviated title of the pleading, motion or other filing should be repeated, followed by the case number.
 The page number should be placed after the abbreviated title or in the middle of the bottom of each page.
 At the right side of the bottom of each page, the law firm (if any), mailing address and telephone number of the attorney or party preparing the paper should be printed or typed. - (4) Dates and Signature Lines.
 All pleadings, motions and other filings shall be dated and signed as provided by Federal Rule of Civil Procedure 11, LCR 11, and the court's Electronic Filing Procedures.
-If an original document is required to be filed with the court, any required signature thereto must also be original.
 The court might not consider improperly signed or unsigned documents.

 - (5) Numbered Paper.
 Each pleading, motion or other filing shall bear line numbers in the left margin, leaving at least one-half inch of space to the left of the numbers. - (6) Citation to the Record.
 In all cases where the court is to review the proceedings of an administrative agency, transcripts, deposition testimony, etc., the parties shall, insofar as possible, cite the page and line of any part of the transcript or record to which their pleadings, motions or other filings refer.
-Citations to documents already in the record, including declarations, exhibits, and any documents previously filed, must include a citation to the docket number and the page number (e.g., Dkt. # \\\\ at p. \\\) and citations to legal authority must include page numbers. - (7) Proposed Orders.
+Citations to documents already in the record, including declarations, exhibits, and any documents previously filed, must include a citation to the docket number and the page number (e.g., Dkt. # at p. ) and citations to legal authority must include page numbers. - (7) Proposed Orders.
 Any document requiring the signature of the court shall bear the signature of the attorney(s) presenting it preceded by the words "Presented by" on the left-hand side of the last page and shall provide as follows:

-"Dated this \\\\ day of (Insert Month), (Insert Year).
+"Dated this day of (Inse ert Month), (Insert Year). "